top of page

 What tech equipment is needed in order to participate in the SGS Program?

 LCS currently provides 1:1 devices to all its students.
 Students who are new to LCS will be provided a device upon registering for classes through our school.
 The device will be used to attend class and submit assignments.
-In addition, each teacher may have their own supplies depending on their planned instructional activities.
 Distribution for these supplies through drive-thru distribution or by appointment will be communicated to students’ families.

 How do I enroll in the SGS Program at Larchmont Charter School?